JuliaLang/julia/doc/manual/parallel-computing.rst

 altogether.
 Or imagine ``rand(1000,1000)`` is replaced with a more expensive operation.
 Then it might make sense to add another :obj:`@spawn` statement just for this step.

+On Futures, only the first call to :func:`fetch` results in data movement since the Future object caches the result locally.
+Further ``fetch`` calls on the same ``Future`` object return the cached result.

 Parallel Map and Loops
 ----------------------